haiderriazkhan/CANDLE-J/README.md

 6- Once CANDLE-J has run its course, the ouput image will be displayed (can be manipulated further with ImageJ) along with a save dialog box.

+**Note-** A noisy image stack is provided to test architecture compatibility and ensure that CANDLE-J is working properly.
+To download the noisy image stack, go to the 'TestImages' folder located in the list of files above and download 'NoisyImage.tif'.
+You can also download 'DenoisedImage.tif' from the same folder to see how the noisy image stack is supposed to look like after being denoised (using the default parameters) by CANDLE-J.

                                         *         *         *